MicrosoftDocs/well-architected/well-architected/services/networking/ip-addresses/cost-optimization.md

   - management-and-governance
 ---

-# Cost optimization and IP Addresses
+# Cost optimization and IP addresses

 [IP services](/azure/virtual-network/ip-services/) are a collection of IP address-related services that enable communication in an Azure Virtual Network.
 Public and private IP addresses are used in Azure for communication between resources.
 The communication with resources can occur in a private Azure Virtual Network and the public internet.